 Take a journey, learn of the design challenges in creating the space shuttle.
 Hear astronaut impressions of flying the most complicated machine ever built.

-Bold They Rise tells the story of the space shuttle through the personal experiences of the astronauts, engineers, and scientists who made it happen – in space and on the ground, from the days of research and design through the heroic accomplishments of the program to the tragic last minutes of the Challenger disaster.
+First, Bold They Rise, tells the story of the space shuttle through the personal experiences of astronauts, engineers, and scientists who made it happen – in space and on the ground.
+Especially relevant are commentaries on the countless days of research and design, through the heroic accomplishments of the program and to the tragic last minutes of the Challenger disaster.

 iTunes purchase link: Bold They Rise

 Explore other audiobooks regarding flight, space travel, Mars mission preparation.
 Audiobooks written to take you from the earliest days of the US Air Force, history of our first ventures into space and finally the possibility of a manned mission to Mars.

 1) “In the Shadow of the Moon” by Francis French & Colin Burgess

 3) “The X-15 Rocket Plane“ by Michelle L. Evans

 4) “Trailblazing Mars: NASAs Next Giant Leap“ by Pat Duggins